f4exb/sdrdaemon/README.md

 <h2>Dynamic remote control</h2>

 SDRdaemon listens on a TCP port (the configuration port) for incoming nanomsg messages consisting of a configuration string as described just above.
-You can use the utility `sdrdmnctl` in the bin directory of the installation directory (sits along `sdrdaemon`) to send such messages.
+You can use the utility `sdrdmnctl` in the bin directory of the installation directory (sits along `sdrdaemonrx` and other) to send such messages.
 It defaults to the localhost (`127.0.0.1`) and port `9091`.
 The configuration string is given as the `-c` option (same as for `sdrdaemon`).
 Example:

 `/opt/install/sdrdaemon/bin/sdrdmnctl -I 192.168.1.3 -C 9999 -c frequency=433970000`